Young ibex in Saint-Gervais

 Small mountain fauna

-Often represented by the emblematic and timeless marmots, mountain fauna is in truth much more diverse!
-The hermines, with their white winter and brown summer coats, are small carnivores perfectly adapted to the generally harsh mountain environment.
-Variable hares, also known as “blanchot”, also change their coats with the seasons, making them invisible in winter and perfectly camouflaged the rest of the year.
-Badgers, foxes, weasels, martens and squirrels have been occupying alpine forests, taking advantage of their riches and participating, at the same time, in their balance, since the dawn of time.
+Often represented by the emblematic and timeless marmots, mountain fauna is actually much more diverse!
+Ermines, with their white winter coat and brown summer coat, are small carnivores perfectly adapted to the generally harsh mountain environment.
+Variable hares, also known as “blanchot”, also change their coat according to the season, making them invisible in winter and perfectly camouflaged the rest of the year.
+Badgers, foxes, weasels, martens and squirrels have inhabited the Alpine forests since the dawn of time, taking advantage of their richness and contributing to their equilibrium.

 Close